01Blu3/script-collections/README.md

-A personal collection of Bash scripts for Personal,Server and Cloud Tasks.
+A personal collection of Bash scripts for Personal, Server and Cloud Tasks.
 I will pre-face that these scripts are primarily written for debian environments.

 ## Highlights